Aqib-Abbas/Learning-Log/README.md

 → Use breakpoints like 600px (mobile), 768px (tablet), and 1024px+ (desktop).

 Media queries help create responsive websites that look good on all devices, from phones to large screens.

+Day 14:
+24 - 07 - 2025 (Thursday)
+Topic: Pseudo-classes and CSS Transitions

+→ Pseudo-classes allow us to style elements based on their state or position in the document.

+Common pseudo-classes:
+:hover – Applies style when the mouse is over the element.
+:focus – Applies style when an element (like input) is focused.
+:first-child / :last-child – Targets the first or last child element.

+Example:
+button:hover { background-color: green; }

+→ CSS Transitions allow smooth animation effects when CSS properties change.

+Example:
+div {
+ transition: all 0.3s ease;
+ background-color: blue;
+}
+div:hover {
+ background-color: red;
+}

+Transitions and pseudo-classes improve interactivity and visual feedback on web pages.